EFForg/phantom-of-the-capitol/README.md

  - `git clone https://github.com/unitedstates/contact-congress`

-Then cd back over to congress-forms and run
+Then cd back over to phantom-of-the-capitol and run

- - `bundle exec rake congress-forms:update_git[contact_congress_directory]`
+ - `bundle exec rake phantom-dc:update_git[contact_congress_directory]`

 replacing `contact_congress_directory` with the path where you cloned the `contact-congress` project.